 Students' hardware issues

-36% of teachers indicate the lack of equipment in students as their key problem with distance education.
+36% of teachers indicate students' lack of equipment as their key problem with distance education.

 The detailed list of problems is long:

-- From the difficulties arising from the fact that parents working from home use private electronic equipment that was previously intended for use by the child; - Through problems in families with many children, where the equipment is present but not sufficient - Ending up with situations in poor or dysfunctional families, Roma communities or refugee families where equipment is lacking.
-These problems were revealed at the beginning of the pandemic and have been gradually solved thanks to external help (city halls etc.) or self-organisation (parents borrow computers from the corporations where they work and collect funds to cover the expenses for equipment for families in need etc.)
+- Starting with difficulties arising from the fact that parents working from home use equipment that was previously intended for use by the child; - Through problems in families with many children, where the equipment is present but not sufficient if everyone is learning remotely - Ending up with situations in poor or dysfunctional families - for example Roma communities or refugee families - where equipment is lacking.
+These problems were revealed at the beginning of the pandemic and have been gradually solved thanks to external help (municipal governments, etc.) or self-organisation (parents borrow computers from companies where they are employed, orcollect funds to cover the expenses of families in need etc.)